Do You Have an On-Page SEO New Year's Resolution?

 Including links in your content performs many functions and boosts your on-page SEO in many ways.
 External links help search engines index your content with relevant web pages and can even guarantee a few backlinks from reputable websites (for more on backlink earning, click here

 ).
-According to Moz
+According to Moz, including internal

 links in your content simplifies your website navigation and establishes site architecture and information hierarchy.